William Berkeley (governor): Bacon's Rebellion and downfall

 Berkeley's downfall came with the advent of his second term.
 He returned from retirement in 1660 due to the early death of Governor Samuel Mathews.
 At his return, Berkeley appealed to England for financial support of Virginia's economy.
 Charles II denied Berkeley's appeal "in favour of free trade".

 In 1675, Berkeley appointed Nathaniel Bacon, his wife's nephew, to Virginian high office.
-This was uncharacteristic of Berkeley, and may have shown signs of declining competence as governor.

-Slow to respond to Indian attacks, Berkeley was viewed as incompetent, making his authority easy to undermine.
+Slow to respond to Indian attacks on white settlers, some viewed Berkeley as incompetent, making his authority easy to undermine.
 Disagreements over Indian policy led Bacon to rebel against Berkeley.
 Bacon accepted command of an illegal troop of Indian fighters and disregarded the governor's warning against leading the volunteers.
 "He declared Bacon a rebel, dissolved the General Assembly, and promised to remedy any complaints the voters had with him."

-Bacon unexpectedly led 500 armed men into Jamestown and compelled the frightened legislators to appoint him general before he marched away in search of the Indians.
+Bacon unexpectedly led 500 armed men into Jamestown and compelled the frightened legislators to appoint him general before he marched away in search of Indians to attack.
 His extortion of a general's commission turned a dispute over Indian policy into a duel to the death over who would control Virginia: Bacon or Berkeley.

 "Berkeley defeated Bacon's invaders, which enabled him to return to the western shore and to retake his capital.
 Once reports of the revolt reached London, the crown sent 1,000 redcoats, ships, and a commission to crush Bacon.
 There was nothing for the troops to do because Berkeley had regained the upper hand.
 The rebellion ended before they arrived in January 1677.
 The Treaty of 1677, the formal peace treaty between the Indians and the colonists, was signed on 29 May 1677, after Berkeley returned to England."